-- Training requirements your volunteers will need to successfully complete their tasks. - How training will be provided and how to evaluate volunteer performance.
+- Training requirements for technical leaders. - Training requirements volunteers will need to successfully complete their tasks. - How training will be provided and how to evaluate volunteer performance.

-Technical leaders should have background knowledge about NPS issues and BMPs and experience with NPS site identification.
-Prior to serving as a technical leader, individuals shall either 1) have participated in a separate watershed survey, alongside an experienced technical leader or 2) have attended a DEP training workshop for technical leaders2.
+Technical leaders should have background knowledge about NPS issues and Best Management Practices (BMPs) and experience with NPS site identification.
+Prior to serving as a technical leader, individuals shall either 1) have participated in a separate watershed survey, alongside an experienced technical leader or 2) have attended a DEP training workshop for technical leaders1.
+The project manager will ensure that all technical leaders have this required training and experience.
+If the technical leaders are known when the SIP is developed, their training and experience will be included in the SIP.
+The project manager records survey volunteers, training attendance and technical leaders.
+This information is kept with the project file.